What Is a Platelet-rich Plasma Injection?

 You may experience mild pain and irritation of the area for several days following the injection.
 Some doctors may ask patients to limit motion or weightbearing activity immediately following the injection.
 The use of a brace, boot, or cast may be recommended during the early post-injection course.

 Three to seven days after the injection, you may gradually return to normal physical activities.
 The return to full activity is determined based on your response to the therapy and the recommendation of your surgeon.

 Risks and Complications

 As PRP is obtained from your own blood, the risk of reaction is low.
 As with any injection, there is a small risk of injury to any structures in the area as well as a very small risk of infection.

 How many PRP injections can I have?

-A treatment may require a series of injections, perhaps three to five.
+A treatment may require a series of injections, perhaps 3-5.
 However, multiple injections often are not recommended if there is no improvement in symptoms following the first or second treatment.